Melonmain/CloudComputing/login/README.md

 # Login Service

 Stand-alone FastAPI service for authentication.
-It stores users in a small SQLite database and returns JWTs for successful login or registration.
+It stores users in a PostgreSQL database (the `users` table) and returns JWTs for successful login or registration.

 ## Run locally